P-Dean/adaptive-scheduler/Workloads/README-WorkloadGenerator.md

 The structure of a workload may be seen below:

-~ is used to seperate entries
+~ is used to separate entries

 ~driver-cores: The number of cores desired for the Application Master (the AM can operate on a single thread) ~driver-memory: The amount of RAM to be reserved for the Application Master